goastian/midori-desktop/devtools/docs/user/page_inspector/how_to/work_with_animations/index.rst

 It displays animations created using `CSS transitions <https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions>`_, `CSS @keyframes rules <https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations>`_, or the `Web Animations API <https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API>`_.
 Starting in Firefox 48, it will show animations applied to the `::before <https://developer.mozilla.org/en-US/docs/Web/CSS/::before>`_ and `::after <https://developer.mozilla.org/en-US/docs/Web/CSS/::after>`_ pseudo-elements.

 To see how it works, we'll walk through an example.
-The box below contains a grayscale icon, representing `Firefox Developer Edition <https://www.mozilla.org/en-US/firefox/developer/>`_.
+The box below contains a grayscale icon, representing `Midori Browser Devs <https://www.mozilla.org/en-US/firefox/developer/>`_.
 If you click the icon, it enlarges and changes to color, and the name of the browser appears.
 Click the icon again to reverse the effect.

 These animations are made using the `Web Animations API <https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API>`_.